kadeschs/FluxusTV/readme.md

 2. Configure optional environment variables.
 3. Automatic deployment via button below (needs free account).

-⚠️ Render.com has a timer that puts the server on standby if not used, then slowing down the restart; use [Uptime Robot](https://uptimerobot.com/) to fix the problem.
+⚠️ Render.com has a timer that puts the server on standby if not used, then slowing down the restart.
+Use [Uptime Robot](https://uptimerobot.com/).

 [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy?repo=https://github.com/kadeschs/FluxusTV)